Edwin781/ExpenseTracker/README.md

  npm start
 ```

-This project is part of an tutorial by traversymedia.
+This project is part of a tutorial by traversymedia.